Dr Edward Bach - the Life & Work of Dr Bach

 Childhood and early working life

-Edward Bach was born 1886 in Mosely near Birmingham.
-According to Nora Weeks the young Edward was a boy of determined nature, possessing great powers of concentration for those things that interested him.
+Edward Bach was born 1886 in Mosely near Birmingham in the U.K. According to Nora Weeks the young Edward was a boy of determined nature, possessing great powers of concentration for those things that interested him.
 He had a great love of nature and overwhelming compassion for any who suffered.
 Even as a boy he dreamed of finding a simple form of medicine that would cure all forms of disease and also that healing power flowed from his hands - a dream which he realised during the course of his life.

 On leaving school at the age of 16 the young Bach started his working life in the family brass foundry.
 Although he was determined to follow his dreams it seems that he found it difficult to ask his father for the necessary money and support that would be required for him to study medicine.
 During the three years that he worked in his father’s factories he studied the men that he worked with, noticing their difficulties and illnesses and how little real help the medical profession of his day could offer them.
 This increased his determination to study all known methods of cure, and he approached his father, who gladly offered the necessary support that would allow him to begin his studies at medical school.